Review of Taj Curry House in Kingston, Ontario

 The Taj Curry House is a small Indian restaurant located in historic downtown Kingston.
 It was first opened in 2010.
 The initial owners, Jayanta Datta and Sheuly Ghosh, were a young couple originally from Montreal.
 They wanted to move to a smaller city in Ontario so their young sons didn't have to stay behind a year in school.
 Kingston was an ideal place for them.
 They opened up the restaurant simply because Jayanta loved to cook.

 When you first walk into the Taj Curry House, you notice its small size immediately.
 The restaurant occupies a narrow oblong space.
-Earthy tones quickly envelope you.
+Earthy tones quickly envelop you.
 The maroon and light brown walls act as the backdrop.
 Colourful art adorns the neutral walls.
 A framed landscape painting particularly stands out.
 Dark brown patchy tiles quietly lie beneath your feet, while bright orange pendant lights illuminate the cozy space.
 Tasteful dark brown wooden tables and chairs line the walls of the restaurants.
 There are also TVs at the back of the restaurant as well as near the entrance.
-These seem out of place, probably more fitting in a sports bar than a dinning establishment.
+These seem out of place, probably more fitting in a sports bar than a dining establishment.

 Overall, the decor and colours create an atmosphere that is relaxed and comfortable.